The Rapid Elearning Blog

 In an earlier post we looked at when it makes sense to consider paying for professional narration.
 If you have the money, this is a viable option.
 However, many of you are like Old Mother Hubbard and your cupboard is bare.
 If you do have a limited budget (or you want to do the narration yourself) then here are some tips to help you do the best job possible.

 Today we’ll look at the microphone and recording environment.
 And in a follow up post, we’ll explore ways to get the best sounding narration.
+All of the mic links go to Amazon, but you can purchase them anywhere.

 1. Invest in a good quality microphone